 The third type of vertical integration is a combination of the backward and the forward vertical integration.
 In the above example of Tauron group, we have already experience backward integration.
 Now imagine, that Tauron group directly approaches end customers and starts providing electricity without having a go between.
 Thus, Tauron group has now successfully integrated with vendors as well as customers.
 And hence it has covered its upstream as well as downstream vertical.
 By capturing both upstream and downstream verticals, the company will have better profit margins and will improve in its core competencies.

 So, if everything is so positive about the vertical integration concept, why don’t more companies try to implement it?
 The most common answer would be lack of expertise and lack of resources.
 Lack of resources happens when a company would like to pursue a forward vertical integration but it requires a warehouse or storage room, as well as more employees to take care of the new facilities.
 Lack of expertise happens when the employees need to have some knowledge and training on how to perform the new tasks that have been integrated and training might be expensive.

-If after an in-depth analysis, you get to the conclusion that vertical integration is not the right path for you, there are some alternatives you could approach such as: joint ventures, collocation of facilities or long term explicit contract, all depending on you strategy’s objectives as well as your own resources and capabilities.
+If after an in-depth analysis, if you get to the conclusion that vertical integration is not the right path for you, then there are some alternatives you could approach such as: joint ventures, collocation of facilities or long term explicit contract, all depending on you strategy’s objectives as well as your own resources and capabilities.